 FSP advocates reducing and eventually halting Florida's excessive rate of population increase by taking action on measures aimed at all of population growth causes.
 However, the overwhelming cause of Florida's booming population growth is domestic and international immigration.
 (See Florida Growth Sources).
 The Center for Immigration Studies estimates that one-half to two-thirds of Florida's growth in the 1990's is attributable to foreign immigrants in that decade and the offspring of all foreign-born women in Florida.

 Unlimited population growth is not inevitable!!
 Congress gave us mass immigration by policy changes in 1965.
 Congress can fix it by adopting policy changes that will return legal immigration to traditional levels of approximately 235,000 annually.
-And, Congress can require strict enforcement on illegal immigrants by adequately funding internal policing, by enforcing employer sanctions and by forsaking massive amnesties.
+And, Congress can require strict enforcement on illegal immigrants by adequately funding internal policing, by enforcing employer sanctions, by enacting E-Verify, and by forsaking massive amnesties.

 "Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed, it's the only thing that ever has." -- Margaret Mead, the famous anthropologist